keshav-c17/rfa-cms/README.md

 ## Limitations & Future Improvements

 This application was built to meet the core requirements of the assignment within a limited timeframe.
 As such, certain features were implemented in a simplified manner suitable for a demo.

--   **Ephemeral File Storage:** The application uses the local filesystem on the Railway server for document uploads.
-This is an **ephemeral** (temporary) storage.
-Any uploaded files will be **deleted** whenever the backend application restarts or redeploys.
-For a production environment, this would be replaced with a persistent storage solution like AWS S3 or Cloudinary.

 -   **Simulated Email Notifications:** As per the assignment guidelines, email notifications are simulated by logging the email content to the backend console.
 No actual emails are sent.